-A 395-yard par 3 is the world's toughest golf hole - only 14 people have made birdie
+A 395-yard par 3 is the world's toughest golf hole - only 14 people have managed a birdie

 Two-time winner of The Open Padraig Harrington was also involved in the hole's creation and made history when he became the first-ever person to score a three on the hole.

-Formula One champion Lewis Hamilton and actor Morgan Freeman are also along the high-profiled names who have been successful in managing a par.
+Formula One champion Lewis Hamilton and actor Morgan Freeman are also among the high-profiled names who have been successful in managing a par.

-Polara Gold have designed advanced technology to provide a helping hand for those wanting to take on the remarkable challenge.
+Take a look at some photos of the hole in all its glory below!

-The company has developed shallow and deep dimples to reduce drag, lower lifts and enhance weight distribution.
+In the above image, you can see the distance between the tee box, marked at the top of the arrow, to the green, marked at the bottom of the arrow.